Alopecia/Indralupta

 - Vitamin-rich fruits – amla, pomegranate, guava, papaya

-- Vegetables – spinach, drumstick leaves, fenugreek, and bitter gourd
+- Vegetables – spinach, drumstick leaves, fenugreek, bitter gourd

-- Ayurvedic herbs – Bhringraj, Amla, Ashwagandha, Yashtimadhu
+- Ayurvedic herbs for alopecia – Bhringraj, Amla, Ashwagandha, Yashtimadhu

-A daily spoon of Chyawanprash can help boost immunity and hair vitality.
+Daily intake of Chyawanprash supports immunity and hair vitality.

 Lifestyle Practices (Vihara)